BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 ## Development worflow: the expected journey

 One of the most interesting conferences in my opinion was about the need to optimize the development workflow.
 This is an element that is too often ignored but is very important in the life of a project.
-Paul Amstrong presents us here an analysis of the workflow of his team in charge of the development of the Twitter Lite application and these conclusions and solutions implemented.
+Paul Amstrong presents us here an analysis of the workflow of his team in charge of the development of the Twitter Lite application.
+He also presented some conclusions and solutions he implemented.
 In a standard development workflow there are 3 points that allow a significant margin of progress:
 - increased developer confidence and delivery speed,
 - automate the PR process to maximum,
 - detect errors as early as possible.